Developer Documentation

 5RoomJoined

-The OnRoomJoined event is triggered that allows you to handle logic after the user joined the room.
+The OnRoomJoined event is triggered.
+This event allows you to handle logic after the user joined the room.
 All PeerJoined and MediaAdded events that come before RoomJoined event are for users that were already connected to the room.
 Events after RoomJoined event indicated changes to the room after the user connected.

 6MediaRemoved

-Whenever a user disconnects from the room, or closes his microhone stream an OnMediaRemoved event is triggered.
-You are responsible for cleaning up the PlaybackComponent components that you have created earlier in the MediaAdded callback function.
+Whenever a user disconnects from the room or closes their microphone stream, an OnMediaRemoved event is triggered.
+It is your responsibility to clean up the PlaybackComponent components that were created earlier in the MediaAdded callback function.

 7PeerLeft